Cray-HPE/canu/readme.md

 - Added 1.2 Aruba templates
 - Added CANU validate switch config support for dellanox.
 - Added SubRack support for reading in all variations from the SHCD, and added **sub_location** and **parent** to the JSON output
+- Added Paddle / CCJ (CSM Cabling JSON) support.
+Commands `canu validate paddle` and `canu validate paddle-cabling` can validate the CCJ.
+Config can be generated using CCJ.

 ## [unreleased]